anayksha/scioly-ev/README.md

 result of the derivation can be viewed and verified [here](https://www.desmos.com/calculator/avxj6yh4fy) on desmos.

-*i am not showing the derivation btw that is too much work*
+*i am not showing the derivation itself btw that is too much work*